You are here :

 Collaborations with the private sector will allow for a wider dissemination of the research findings.
 The private sector can provide valuable insights into how businesses tackle the issues posed by post-truth society in their everyday operations.
 Additionally, we seek to engage with civil society to facilitate comprehensive investigations into these issues.

 To tackle such a problem, partnerships both within the university and outside it will be established so as to reach a numerous audience with the topics of interest for this project.
 Since citizenship and its relation to post-truth offer a large range of possible social actors for direct or indirect involvement, civil society (NGO’s) will be an important stakeholder for the dissemination of our research findings and for our activities.
-Romanian civil society is already working on dismantling some of its negative effects through immediate and concrete interventions and action through workshops, educational materials, posters, promotionals, online communication, among other types of action.
+Romanian civil society is already working on dismantling some of its negative effects through immediate and concrete interventions and action through workshops, educational materials, posters, promotionals, and online communication, among other types of action.

 A collaboration between academia, civil society, and the private sector will facilitate a concrete transfer of knowledge from researchers to businesses and fieldworkers (NGOs), and allow for a broader coalition for tackling the negative social effects brought by post-truth society.